electricimp/Usb/drivers/BootKeyboard/README.md

 by copy-pasting the code Boot Keyboard Driver code or use the Builder's [include statements](https://github.com/electricimp/builder#include).

-In the example below keyboard driver is included into an application:
+In the example below, the boot keyboard driver is included into an application:

 ```squirrel
 #require "USB.device.lib.nut:1.0.0"